- A large percentage of your energy — about 90% — is produced by your mitochondria.

-- Mitochondrial damage and loss come from five significant factors, including viruses, parasites, heavy metals, medications, and severe oxidative stress.
+- Mitochondrial damage and loss come from five significant factors, including pathogens, parasites, heavy metals, medications, and severe oxidative stress.

-- You can support and supercharge your mitochondria by upregulating them with electrolytes, getting polyelectrolytes, staying well hydrated, and supercharging with carbon-based binders.
+- You can support and supercharge your mitochondria by upregulating them with electrolytes, staying well hydrated, and supercharging with carbon-driven nutrients.

 Lack of energy is a common concern, but maybe not for the obvious reasons.